GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 ```
 while you are in `identity-devops/tests`.

-If your tests rely on AWS creds, you can use aws-vault to run the tests.
+If your tests rely on AWS credentials, you can use aws-vault to run the tests.

 #### Updating dependencies